linsomniac/uplaybook/README.md

 ## State

-Currently is not usable except to play with.
-Work in October 2023 is proceeding rapidly, but there is much work left to do.
+Currently (Oct 2023) this is experimental: the core functionality is implemented and it is usable with a limited number of tasks(), to start trying it in real use.
+As real use is made of it, things may evolve, so playbooks created may need to adapt as new things are tried.

+If you look at it, your feedback would be appreciated.

 ## What Is uPlaybook2